Optimal Transport under Group Fairness Constraints: Two Strategies for Approximately Fair OT

-\begin{remark} This formulation is related to prior work on cost learning in optimal transport \cite{JMLR:v20:18-700,andrade2023sparsistency}, which aims to infer a cost function that explains observed matchings or couplings.
-Here, however, the objective is different: instead of fitting a cost to reproduce a given transport plan, we learn a cost whose induced OT solution optimizes a downstream criterion, namely fairness. \end{remark}

-Problem \eqref{eq:cost_learning} is well posed since the inner entropic OT problem is strongly convex over $\Pi$, yielding a unique solution $\mathbf{\Pi}_\varepsilon(c_\theta)$ for any $\theta$ and thus a well-defined bilevel objective.
+where $(c_\theta)_{\theta\in\Theta}$ is a parameterized family of cost functions, $\mathbf{C}_\theta := \big[c_\theta(\mathbf{x}_i,\mathbf{y}_j)\big]_{ij}$, $c_\textnormal{base}:\mathcal{X}\times \mathcal{Y} \to \mathbb{R}^+$ is a baseline cost encoding prior knowledge or domain-specific structure, and $\mathscr{D}$ is a discrepancy measure that encourages the learned cost to remain close to the baseline, thereby controlling deviations from the original OT problem. \begin{remark} This formulation is related to prior work on cost learning in optimal transport \cite{JMLR:v20:18-700,andrade2023sparsistency}, which aims to infer a cost function that explains observed matchings or couplings.
+Here, however, the objective is different: instead of fitting a cost to reproduce a given transport plan, we learn a cost whose induced OT solution optimizes a downstream criterion, namely fairness. \end{remark} Problem \eqref{eq:cost_learning} is well posed since the inner entropic OT problem is strongly convex over $\Pi$, yielding a unique solution $\mathbf{\Pi}_\varepsilon(c_\theta)$ for any $\theta$ and thus a well-defined bilevel objective.
 This bilevel problem can be optimized using gradient-based methods by differentiating through an iterative solver (iterative differentiation) \citep{Bolte2023one_step_diff,Franceschi2017ForwardReverse,Maclaurin2015,Pauwels2023} or using implicit differentiation to approximate the gradient of the bilevel objective \citep{Dagreou2022SABA,Dagreou2024SRBA,Eisenberger2022,Ghadimi2018}.